-Programme Description Work with central and local government and leveraging the major infrastructural investment scheduled for the W /ellington region By forming coalitions of interest and employing compelling arguments will influence central government policy formation and operations for the betterment of Wellington in areas including but not limited to the hou Policy Advocacy market, monetary policy, immigration settings, tourism policy, urban development agencies, free trade agreements, state services and public sector office accommodation, industry assistance and regional development policy.
+Programme Description Work with central o and local government to improve the local economic environment by promoting good public policy, i good public policy, investment in infrastructure, improved connectivity and a competitive economy Policy Advocacy By forming coalitions of interest and employing compelling arguments, we will influence central government policy formation and operations for the betterment of Wellington in areas including but not limited to the housing market, monetary policy, immigration settings, tourism policy, urban development agencies, free trade agreements, state services and public sector office accommodation, industry assistance and regional development policy.
 Infrastructure Investment Work with partners to identify and implement opportunities to be unlocked by the region's infrastructure projects including the Northern Roading Corridor, the airport runway extension, Centreport and Shelly Bay.
 Champion and advocate new infrastructure development where appropriate, including supporting the development of a business case for the Wairarapa Water Project.
 International Leverage EDA connections and civic relationships to enhance Wellington's Connectivity international connectivity from an economic development perspective.
-Retention of Facilitate networks and business enhancement activity that increases the Businesses and economic resilience of the Wellington region and contributes to the Institutions retention of key businesses and cultural institutions.
-Central Deliver a comprehensive relationship management and engagement Government programme with key central government agencies and elected Engagement representatives.
-Provide regular and relevant updates on WREDA activity and results, Wellington success stories and project opportunities.
-Local Work with our local council partners in a range of areas ensuring Wellington Government is seen as 'open for business' with a business-friendly environment.
-Engagement lwi Economy Deliver an engagement framework in partnership with territorial authorities, regional iwi leaders, trustees and Māori-owned SMEs.
-Objectives include building relationships, identifying resource and capability needs and developing action plans to support the growth of the Iwi economy of the region.
-Economic Resilience to Natural Disasters Establish a plan that will enable WREDA to refocus its activities and resources to assist Wellington respond to natural disasters that can be deployed at short notice.
-We will specifically explore the potential that the Kaikoura Earthquake is an inhibitor to investor confidence and prepare a business retention strategy which will involve working alongside the business community to know their needs and wants for the future.
+Retention of Facilitate networks and business enhancement activity that increases the Businesses and economic resilience of the Wellington region and contributes to the retention Institutions of key businesses and cultural institutions.
+Central Deliver a comprehensive relationship management and engagement Government Engagement programme with key central government agencies.
+Local Government Work with our local council partners in a range of areas ensuring Wellington is Engagement seen as 'open for business' with a business-friendly environment. lwi Economy Deliver an engagement framework in partnership with territorial authorities, regional iwi leaders, trustees and Māori-owned SMEs.
+Objectives include building relationships, identifying resource and capability needs and developing action plans to support the growth of the lwi economy of the region.
+Establish a plan that will enable WREDA to refocus its activities and re to assist Wellington respond to natural disasters that can be deployed notice.
+We will specifically explore the potential that the Kaikoura Earlis an inhibitor to investor confidence and prepare a business retention which will involve working alongside the business community to know needs and wants for the future.